SCALEFeedback: A Large-Scale Dataset of Synthetic Computer Science Assignments for LLM-generated Educational Feedback Research: Background Summary

-{\bf LLM-based data synthesis. } Prompting power LLMs to synthesise data has become a common method in large-scale data synthesis \citep{w:2}, with numerous applications spanning from maths \citep{t:1,y:1}, science \citep{l:3}, medical \citep{h:2,h:3,s:2}, law \citep{y:2,z:1} and education \citep{d:3,l:4,l:5}.
-For example, \citet{l:5} used LLMs to act as synthetic students with different characteristics and synthetic teachers to form a synthetic Socratic learning dialogue dataset.
-However, the current synthetic educational datasets do not include synthesis of assignment descriptions and synthetic student submissions.
-Moreover, as far as we know, there is currently no previous research has explored data synthesis though one-to-one mimicry of real sensitive dataset to maximise preservation of original data while protecting private information and institutional copyright, which we aim to investigate by proposing and testing our SAM framework.
+One promising approach for addressing the scarcity of shareable educational data is large-scale synthetic data generation using LLMs.
+Prompting LLMs to synthesise data has become a common method in large-scale data synthesis, with numerous applications spanning from maths \citep{t:1,y:1}, science \citep{l:3}, medical \citep{h:2,h:3,s:2}, law \citep{y:2,z:1} and education \citep{d:3,l:4,l:5}.
+However, current synthetic educational datasets do not include synthesis of assignment descriptions and student assignment submissions.